C interview questions for experienced

 Output: 5

-7. If declared a static variable or function globally then its visibility will only the file in which it has declared not in the other files.
+7. When a static variable or function is declared globally, its visibility is restricted to the file in which it has been declared and is not accessible from other files.
 For example:

 (a)